Navy brand

 Royal Australian Navy white ensign

-The Australian white ensign consists of a white flag with the Union Flag in the upper canton at the hoist with six blue stars positioned as in the Australian flag.
+The Australian White Ensign consists of a white flag with the Union Flag in the upper canton at the hoist with 6 blue stars positioned as in the Australian flag.

 Copyright

-To apply for permission to use a RAN Badge please visit Using Navy emblems page.
+To apply for permission to use a RAN Badge please visit the Using Navy emblems page.